Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What is NOT Test-Driven Development?

 - [ ] A predictable way to develop working, clean code.
-- [ ] A software development technique based on automated tests.
+- [ ] A Software Development technique based on automated tests.
 - [ ] An incremental and emergent approach to software design.
 - [x] Testing existing software before developing any new software.